merytouceda/urban_greenspaces_aridcities/README.md

-NOTE: :wrench: This repository is under construction

 # Soil metagenomics of urban greenspaces in an arid city
 Repository for the publication: "Differences in the genomic potential of soil bacterial and phage communities between urban greenspaces and natural arid soils".

 ## :file_folder: This repository
-This repository harbors the scripts for analysis and visualization, and final data products from the study of soil bacteria and viruses in urban greenspaces and natural soils around the arid city of Tucson (Arizona, USA).
+This repository contains the scripts for analysis and visualization, and final data products from the study of soil bacteria and viruses, and - recently added - mobile genetic elements (MGEs) in urban greenspaces and natural soils around the arid city of Tucson (Arizona, USA).

 Each folder contains scripts and data, and a README explaining its contents.
 The structure is briefly as follows: